taccho18/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 >- [To disable/enable a user](#disable-user)
 >- [To delete a user](#delete-user)

-The user management feature allows you to manage the users within your tenant.
+The user management feature allows you to manage the users within your tenant, that is create users, store user details, or configure login and security options.

-With this functionality you may:

-- Create users.
-- Assign usernames and set passwords.
-- Store user details.
-- Configure login and security options.

-> **Requirements:** You need to have a role with the user management permission ADMIN or CREATE to be able to use this functionality.
+>**Requirements** You need the following permissions:
+>- To view users: READ rights for the permission category "User management"
+>- To create users: CREATE rights for the permission category "User management"
+>- To manage users (edit, delete, copy inventory roles, enable/disable): ADMIN rights for the permission category "User management"

 > **Info:** If your tenant is configured for using single sign-on (SSO) in {{< sag-cloud >}}, new users should be created under **My Cloud**, accessible through the application switcher in the upper right corner, so that they are able to use the single sign-on feature.
 <br>